MAMA‑Move (Muslim and Motherhood Activity)

 Research Overview

-We will be exploring physical activity knowledge, behaviours and experiences; cultural and religious influences; and what meaningful, culturally sensitive support looks like from Muslim women’s perspectives.
-Recruitment uses community and faith gatekeepers, social media, and survey opt‑in; focus‑group participants receive a £20 e‑voucher as a thank you for their time.
+The study explores physical activity knowledge, behaviours and experiences, including how cultural and religious contexts shape what meaningful, culturally sensitive support looks like from Muslim women’s perspectives.
+Recruitment uses community and faith gatekeepers, local authority and council stakeholders, social media, and survey opt-in routes.
+Focus group participants receive a £20 e-voucher as a thank you for their time.

 Ethical approval: University of Leeds FBS FREC (Ref: FBS FREC 2026‑3935).